Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_period_is_two_days_with_glmp_and_skmp_changing_es_and_brp/readme.md

-# When period is two days with GLMP and SKMP changing ES
+# Given period is two days with GLMP and SKMP changing ES

 The purpose is to test that grid loss and system correction metering points can change energy supplier and balance responsible.